900johnnymendez/configure-ad/README.md

 Restart and log back into DC-1 as mydomain.com\labuser

-Create Organizational Unit called _EMPLOYEES and in Active Directory Users and Computers
+Create Organizational Unit called _EMPLOYEES in Active Directory Users and Computers

 Create another Organization Unit called _ADMINS to create a Domain Admin user